-How to Do Slip Stitch For Hems
+How to Sew Slip Stitch For Hems, Step by Step

 Step 1 - Press the Hem

 The slip part of the stitch is going to hide in the fold of the fabric.
-For my sample, I pressed my hem by 1/4 inch (6mm) then 1 inch (2.5cm) again for a double hem.
+For my sample, I pressed my hem by ¼ inch (6mm), then 1 inch (2.5cm) again for a double hem.

 Step 2 - Hide the Knot

 Unfold the fold of the hem to start.
 Begin with the needle and thread inserted in the fold.
-Bring the needle through the fold ready for the first stitch.
+Bring the needle through the fold, ready for the first stitch.

 You will be working right to left.

-Step 3 - First Stitch
+Step 3 - First Slip Stitch Stitch

 Pick up a few threads with the needle in the space just under the fold of the hem.
 This is to catch the fabric of the main part of the garment.
-Make these stitches neat and even as this is the only part that will show on the outside.
+Make these stitches neat and even, as this is the only part that will show on the outside.
 Usually, just a few threads are enough to anchor the hem.

 Step 4 - Needle into the Hem

-Push the needle back into the fold of the hem and slip it along in the fold for about 1/4 inch (6mm).
+Push the needle back into the fold of the hem and slip it along in the fold for about ¼ inch (6mm).

-Step 5 - Pull
+Step 5 - Pull Slip Stitches Tight

-Gently pull the thread taut and repeat - catch another few threads of the main fabric then slip back into the fold again.
+Gently pull the thread taut and repeat - catch another few threads of the main fabric, then slip back into the fold again.

-Step 6 - Finishing
+Step 6 - Finishing Slip Stitch

 Continue in this way for the length of the hem or seam closure.
 Finish off inside the fold with a double stitch to close off the thread.

-When your hem or seam closure is complete you will be very happy with the result.
+When your hem or seam closure is complete, you will be very happy with the result.
 Slip stitch, when carefully completed, hardly shows on the right side.

-Step 1 - Starting
+Step 1 - Starting to Sew Slip Stitch

 Using a strong thread, thread a needle double and knot the end.
 Insert the needle from the inside into the fold of the seam.
 This way the knot will be hidden inside.

-Step 2 - First Stitch
+Step 2 - First Slip Stitch

 Put the needle through the fold of the seam at 2 and bring it out a short distance away at 3.
 The smaller this stitch the more invisible and stronger your seam will be.
-Try to make this fold stitch 1/8 – 1/4 inch long (3-6mm).
+Try to make this fold stitch ⅛ - ¼ inch long (3-6mm).

-Step 3 - Next Stitch
+Step 3 - Next Slip Stitch

 Bring the needle over to the fold on the other side and take another stitch through the fold inserting at 4 and coming out at 5.

-As you repeat this stitch you will see that the stitches form a ladder-like appearance.
+As you repeat this stitch, you will see that the stitches form a ladder-like appearance.
 Gently pull every inch or so to close the seam.

 Step 4 - Finishing

-Repeat this crossing over motion until you get to the end of the hole in the seam.
+Repeat this crossing-over motion until you get to the end of the hole in the seam.
 You can then knot off by inserting the needle through the last loop and pulling tight.

-Slip Stitch - In Conclusion
+How to Sew Slip Stitch - In Conclusion